beckler/ahoy/README.md

 - Wait about 10-15 seconds, as the device won't appear to do anything.
 - Run the command: `ahoy install --skip-bootloader ~/path/to/your/downloaded/firmware.bin`
   - As a backup method, you can use the `dfu-util` command as [laid out here](https://learn.piratemidi.com/software/downloads) (click "Details & Instructions").

+## Build Process

+Most of the build GH action and scripts were pulled and modified from the [Starship](https://github.com/starship/starship/) project!